aerospike-labs/stock-exchange/README.md

 	{"result": "ok", "id": [BROKER, OFFER]}

-### Broker Sell Offer
+### Cancel Offer

 When a broker wants to offer to sell shares, it will send:

-	{"method": "sell", "params": [TICKER, QTY, PRICE, TTL], "id": [BROKER, OFFER]}
+	{ "method": "Cancel",
+	  "params": [{
+	    "Broker": BROKER,
+	    "Offer": OFFER
+	  }],
+	  "id": ID
+	}

 Where:

 - `BROKER` is the broker's token.
+- `OFFER` is the broker's identifier for the offer.
+- `ID` the opaque value to be used to match the response to the request.

+The response will be either an error or an ok:

+	{"result": "ok", "id": [BROKER, OFFER]}

+### Transaction Notification

+This notification is send to the parties involved in the transaction.

+	{ "method": "Transaction",
+	  "params": [{
+	    "Buyer": BROKER,
+	    "Seller": BROKER,
+	    "Offer": OFFER,
+	    "Ticker": TICKER,
+	    "Quantity": QUANTITY,
+	    "Price": PRICE,
+	  }],
+	  "id": ID
+	}

+Where:

+- `BUYER` is the buying broker's token.
+- `SELLER` is the selling broker's token.
-- `OFFER` is the broker's identifier for the offer. (opaque value)
+- `OFFER` is the broker's identifier for the offer.
+Can be used to reference the offer later, i.e. Cancel.
 - `TICKER` is the ticker symbol to make an offer on.
 - `QTY` is the number of shares to of the ticket the offer is valid for.
 - `PRICE` is the price per share on the offer.
-- `TTL` the time to live for the offer.
+- `ID` the opaque value to be used to match the response to the request.

-The tuple of `[BROKER,OFFER]` must be unique.

-The offer will live in the exchange until either it expires, is cancelled or is accepted.

-The response will be either an error or an ok:

-	{"result": "ok", "id": [BROKER, OFFER]}

-### Broker Cancel Offer

-When a broker wants to offer to sell shares, it will send:
+### Price List

+Broker can request the current pricelist for all stocks.

+	{ "method": "PriceList",
-	{"method": "cancel", "params": [], "id": [BROKER, OFFER]}
+	  "params": [],
+	  "id": ID
+	}

 Where:

-- `BROKER` is the broker's token.
-- `OFFER` is the broker's identifier for the offer. (opaque value)

-The tuple of `[BROKER,OFFER]` must be unique.
+- `ID` the opaque value to be used to match the response to the request.

-The response will be either an error or an ok:
+The response will be:

-	{"result": "ok", "id": [BROKER, OFFER]}
+	{ "result": [
+	    { "Ticket": TICKET,
+	      "Quantity": QUANTITY,
+	      "Price": PRICE
+	    },
+		...
+	  ],
+	  "id": ID
+	}

-### Broker Accept Offer
+### Offer List

-When a Broker accepts an offer, they will send an "accept" message containing the id of the offer.

-	{"method": "accept": "params": [OFFER_BROKER, OFFER], "id": [ACCEPT_BROKER]}
+Broker can request the current pricelist for all stocks.

+	{ "method": "OfferList",
+	  "params": [],
+	  "id": ID
+	}

 Where:

-- `OFFER_BROKER` is the offering broker's token.
-- `OFFER` is the offering broker's offering id. (opaque value)
-- `ACCEPT_BROKER` is the accepting broker's token.

-The response will be either an error or an ok:

-	{"result": "ok", "id": [BROKER, OFFER]}

-The accept message will be sent to the offering broker as a signal that transaction has closed.

-When the offer is accepted it is logged as a transaction in the exchange, then an "update" event is sent out to the brokers.

-### Exchange Price Update Notification

-When a transaction is closed, then the exchange will broadcast a notification of the last price of a stock.

-	{"method": "price", "params": [TICKET, QTY, PRICE]}

-### Exchange Price List

-Broker can request the current pricelist for all stocks.

-	{"method": "prices", "params": [], "id": [BROKER,REQ]}
+- `ID` the opaque value to be used to match the response to the request.

 The response will be:

-	{"result": [[TICKET, QTY, PRICE], ...], "id": [BROKER,REQ]}
+	{ "result": [
+	    { "OfferType": TYPE,
+	      "Broker": BROKER,
+	      "Offer": OFFER,
+	      "Ticket": TICKET,
+	      "Quantity": QUANTITY,
+	      "Price": PRICE
+	    },
+		...
+	  ],
+	  "id": ID
+	}